bet01/workshops/prometheus_grafana/README.md

 ## Why Monitor?

 When something goes wrong, how do you know?
-When something goes right, how do you know it's better?
-Monitoring tools give us these insights to see problems early and to be able to prove the effectiveness of improvments.
+When you are working on optimisations, how do you know it's better?
+Monitoring tools give us these insights to see problems early and to be able to prove the effectiveness of improvements.

 ![Bet rate](https://github.com/bet01/workshops/blob/main/prometheus_grafana/Images/betrate.png)